-Gain more insights into your samples with secondary structure characterization
+Gain more insights into your samples with automated secondary structure characterization of proteins and RNA

 Aurora TX enables secondary structure characterization of a wide range of biomolecules including RNA, LNPs, proteins, peptides, antibodies, ADCs, and AAVs by measuring change in stability due to buffer, pH, formulation, stress, point mutations, binding, and storage time/conditions.